Stef-Rousset/P7_backend/Readme.md

 As the content of the images folder is not sent to github, you will have to add a folder called `images` in this project to store the photos of the users.
+You will also have to add in the `images` folder a default image for users who doesn't load a specific image: this image's name must be defaultAvatar.jpg